Singularities on Fano fibrations and beyond

-Taking $\Q$-factorialisation and replacing $\mathcal{P}$ accordingly, we can assume $X_i$ is $\Q$-factorial: note that boundedness of $X_i$ is preserved by [\ref{B-FT-fib}, Theorem 1.2] (see also the discussion on boundedness of crepant models after [\ref{B-FT-fib}, Theorem 1.4]).
-Moreover, replacing the sequence, we can assume that there is a flat projective morphism $V\to T$ of normal varieties such that $X_i$ is the fibre over a closed point $t_i\in T$ and such that $\{t_i\}$ is dense in $T$.
-In addition, taking a resolution of $V$ and using MMP, we can assume that $V$ is $\Q$-factorial and $V$ has klt singularities (cf. proof of [\ref{B-FT-fib}, Lemma 3.16]).\\

 \emph{Step 2.} In this step we show that $-K_V$ is pseudo-effective over $T$.
 Let $F$ be the generic fibre of $V\to T$.
 It is enough to show that $-K_F$ is pseudo-effective.
 Assume this is not the case.
 Pick a very ample$/T$ divisor $A$ on $V$ and let $A_F=A|_F$.
 There is $p\in \N$ such that $-pK_F+A_F$ is not pseudo-effective.
-Then $-rK_F+A_F$ is not pseudo-effective for any real number $r\ge p$: if $-rK_F+A_F$ is pseudo-effective for any $r>p$, then $-pK_F+A_F$ is also pseudo-effective which is not possible.
+Then $-rK_F+A_F$ is not pseudo-effective for any real number $r\ge p$.

-For the rest of this step, we fix a natural number $l\ge 3\dim F$.
+For the rest of this step, we fix a sufficiently large natural number $l$ (e.g. $l\ge 3\dim F$).
 Let $A_i:=A|_{X_i}$.
 Since $-K_{X_i}$ is pseudo-effective and $A_i$ is very ample, the divisor $-mK_{X_i}+lA_i$ is potentially birational (see [\ref{HMX1}, Definition 2.3.3]) for any natural number $m$ and any $i$.
 Thus the linear system

 defines a birational map [\ref{HMX1}, Lemma 2.3.4] for any $m,i$.
 But then for each $m$ such that $(m-1)K_V$ is Cartier, we can find an $i$ such that